suvedo/yugong/README.md

-# yugong (English Version)
+# yugong

 <div align="center">
-  <a href="README.md" style="padding: 8px 16px; background-color: #4CAF50; color: white; text-decoration: none; border-radius: 4px;">Switch to Chinese Version</a>
+  <a href="README_CN.md" style="padding: 8px 16px; background-color: #4CAF50; color: white; text-decoration: none; border-radius: 4px;">Switch to Chinese Version</a>
 </div>

 ---

 ## Project Introduction

 yugong is an open source AI agent platform based on Google A2A (Agent-to-Agent) protocol.
-This platform allows users to register, discover and use various AI agents to implement intelligent task processing and service integration.
+This platform allows enterprise users to deploy a highly scalable, easy-to-use, and powerful conversational application platform within their organizations.
+Additionally, the community has deployed a (Chinese version) platform ([click to visit](https://yugong.org/)), where enterprises can register their A2A agent services, and individual users can easily use enterprise agents through the platform's scheduling system.

 ## Project Features

-1. **Agent Registration and Discovery**: Support AI agent registration and semantic search discovery based on A2A protocol
+1. **[Agent Registration and Sharing](https://yugong.org/agent-space-share)**: Support AI agent registration based on A2A protocol, driving traffic to enterprise agent websites
-2. **Multi-Agent Collaboration**: Enable collaboration between multiple AI agents
+2. **[Simple and Direct Agent Conversation](https://yugong.org/)**: No need to care about or specify agents; the platform will automatically match and call the best agent to complete tasks based on user needs
-3. **Image Generation Agent**: Provide image generation function based on text description
+3. **[Agent Search and Discovery](https://yugong.org/agent-space-discover)**: Users can search or discover needed agents and initiate conversations with them
-4. **Web Interface**: Intuitive user interface for managing and using AI agents
+4. **Unified and Concise Human-Computer Interaction Interface**: Integrating common agent interaction interfaces on the market, providing a unified user interaction, and offering flexible developer-customizable interaction components in agent responses (including page jumping)
-5. **Scalability**: Easy to add new AI agents and features
+5. **Highly Scalable/Low Coupling Agent Ecosystem**: A2A agents can be independently developed and connected to the platform through registration, enriching platform capabilities and achieving a highly scalable/low coupling agent development ecosystem

 ## Project Structure

 ```
 yugong/
-├── agents/
+├── agents/ # Various A2A agents
-│   └── image-gen-a2a-server/  # Image generation A2A server
+│   └── image-gen-a2a-server/  # Image generation A2A agent (example)
 ├── backend/  # Backend services
-│   ├── agent_space/  # Agent space related code
+│   ├── agent_space/  # Agent registration, scheduling, search code
 │   ├── database/  # Database operations
 │   ├── embedding/  # Embedding functions
 │   ├── rank/  # Ranking functions